MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/get-started-use-app-studio.md

 <img  width="450px" alt="Importing the app package" src="~/assets/images/get-started/Importinganapp2.png"/>

-There is a list of steps on the left-hand side of the Manifest editor and on the right-hand side, a list of properties that need to be filled in for each of those steps.
-Since you started with a sample app, much of the information is already filled out.
-The next steps will walk you through changing the parts that still need to be updated.
+There is a list of steps on the left-hand side of the Manifest editor.
+On the right-hand side there is a list of properties that need to be filled in for each step.
+As you started with a sample app, much of the information is already completed.
+The next steps will enable you to update the properties of the Hello World app.

 #### App details

-Click on the *App details* entry under *Details*.
-Click the *Generate* button to create a new app id.
+Select **App details** under **Details**.
+Select the **Generate** button to create a new app id.

-Your new app id should look something like: `2322041b-72bf-459d-b107-f4f335bc35bd`.
+Your new app id is similar to `2322041b-72bf-459d-b107-f4f335bc35bd`.

-Look through the rest of the App details in the right-hand pane, and familiarize yourself with some of the entries such as *Developer information* and *Branding*.
-These sections are important if you are writing a new app for distribution.
+Go through the app details in the right-hand pane including **Developer information** and **Branding** details.
+These details are important if you are writing a new app for distribution.

 #### Capabilities: Tabs

-Tabs are among the simplest elements to add to a Teams app.
-The sample app already supports several tabs, and you can enable them as follows.
+It is simple to add tabs to a Teams app.
+The sample app already supports several tabs, and you can enable them as follows:

 ##### Team tab